To find direction in your life and your business is to know where you’re going. Managing is about knowing your intended destination.

-There may be related factors such as number of orders.
-So here you might plot turnover per month against number of orders. the objective would be to see whether your turnover is lower if you have fewer orders.
-It may not necessarily be lower just because you have fewer orders.
-You may find your turnover is increasing because each order has a higher average value.
+There may be related factors such as the number of orders, which you might plot turnover per month.
+The objective would be to see whether your turnover is lower if you have fewer orders.
+Your turnover may not necessarily be lower just because you have fewer orders.
+You may find your turnover increasing because each order has a higher average value.

 So more useful measure might be average order value over time.
 Plotting turnover, average order value against time may show you that your turnover is increasing even with a constant number of orders.
 You only have a limited number of hours in the week and increasing your average order value is generally a good thing to do.